-- 1. Open the Create Generated Clock Constraint dialog box using one of the following methods: - Click the icon. - Right-click the GeneratedClock in the Constraint Browser and choose Add Generated Clock. - Double-click the Generated Clock Constraints grid.
+Add the constraint in the editable constraints grid or open the Create Generated Clock Constraint dialog box using one of the following methods:

+From the Constraints menu, choose Generated Clock.

+Click the icon.

+Right-click the GeneratedClock in the Constraint Browser.

+Double-click any field in the Generated Clock Constraints grid.

 The Create Generated Clock Constraint dialog box appears (as shown below).

+Create Generated Clock Constraint ×

+Clock Reference:

+Clock Port FPGA

+Generated Clock Name

+The generated frequency is such as

+f(clock) = f(reference) × 1 / 1 Get Pre-Computed Factor rs

+The generated waveform is the same as 💌 the reference waveform

+Comment:

+Help OK Cancel

-Figure 18 · Create Generated Clock Constraint
+Figure 17 · Create Generated Clock Constraint

-2. Select a Clock Pin to use as the generated clock source.
+Select a Clock Pin to use as the generated clock source.
 To display a list of available generated clock source pins, click the Browse button.
 The Select Generated Clock Source dialog box appears (as shown below).